All session details are subject to change.

 General Session 5 - Between the Hype and the Risk: A Practical Guide to Ai Risk and Policy for Airports

-Sri Kumar, PE, President & CEO | Connico, Douglas Wycoff, Director of Digital Technologies & Innovation | Tampa International Airport
+Sri Kumar, PE, President & CEO | Connico, Douglas Wycoff, Director of Digital Technologies & Innovation | Tampa International Airport, Stephanie Griffin Mateo, Attorney | Kaplan Kirsch, & Rick Adams, Director of Technology | Faith Group

 The Ai revolution is here — and so is the risk that comes with it.
 While billions are being poured into developing and deploying new technologies, airports serving the traveling public face a unique challenge: how do we harness Ai's potential while protecting our organizations, our people, and the communities we serve?